hmc-cs111-spring2023/cs111-project-pitch-muffinkate/project.md

 experience like now?
 What would their experience be like if you could help them?_

 This language is meant to help amateur home-quilters create and quilt more elaborate quilting patterns.
 Long-arm quilters currently have limited options for creating paper pantographs - if they want a digital pattern to print out, they can either buy a pattern for $15-25 online or buy quilting software to help automate this task.
-If they wish to create their own, the easiest way is to hand-replicate a pattern.
+If they wish to create their own, the easiest way is to hand-replicate a pattern, or create one in an aformentioned quilting software and print it out.

+Ideally, this experience could be made easier by having a dedicated platform to make pantographs that can create and modify the line design, as well as visualize how it gets repeated across a quilt surface, and being able to print it out according to quilt size specifications.

 ### Why a language?

 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_

+I believe a DSL is appropriate for the need because it could leverage the automation of patterns, and quickly propogate an idea to visualize the larger pattern.
+Drawing one shape is probably easier by hand, but to have it be a pattern and then be the right size to print and then quilt is a more complicated procedure, that could benefit from all of those things being in the same place.
+In other words, since design aesthetics are a crucial component of this step in the quilting process, streamlining things like whether a design is a valid continuous line, with entrance and exit points at the same place, and being able to see how it would visually look across a quilt can help improve the creating and prototyping process of a pantograph design.

+As far as quilters using a programming language, computer aided design tools are often not compeletely unfamiliar to quilters

 ### Why you?

 _What excites you about this idea?
 How did you come up with it?_

+I like this idea because I'm a quilter myself, and it's been interesting to learn more about this technique and the technology available for it.
+Long-arm quilting is not something I personally do because I don't own a machine, but the quilting designs themselves are as important as the piecework of creating the quilt-top so I came up with it as I was exploring the patterns different textile artists create.
+I think it's exciting to potentially create a tool that will aid quilters in a part of the creation process that often gets outsourced, and offer them another degree of creative freedom.

 ### Domain